-Yashovardhan S. Chati

-Massachusetts Institute of Technology

-Doctoral Student Cambridge, MA

-Email: yschati@mit.edu

-Website: http://web.mit.edu/yschati/www/

-Yashovardhan Chati is a doctoral student at the Massachusetts Institute of Technology in the Department of Aeronautics and Astronautics.
-He works in the MIT International Center for Air Transportation with Prof. Hamsa Balakrishnan.
+Yashovardhan S. Chati Massachusetts Institute of Technology Doctoral Student Cambridge, MA Email: yschati@mit.edu Website: http://web.mit.edu/yschati/www/ Yashovardhan Chati is a doctoral student at the Massachusetts Institute of Technology (MIT) in the Department of Aeronautics and Astronautics.
+He works in the MIT International Center for Air Transportation with Professor Hamsa Balakrishnan.
 Prior to coming to MIT, he received his Master of Technology and Bachelor of Technology degrees in Aerospace Engineering from the Indian Institute of Technology (IIT) Bombay in 2012.
 Yashovardhan's doctoral research at MIT focuses on using machine learning algorithms to model aircraft performance.
 The high-level aim of his research is to develop statistical models which can estimate aircraft fuel flow, fuel burn, and takeoff weight given its flight trajectory information.
 These models can help evaluate the fuel burn and emissions impact of different routes and operational procedures.

-Yashovardhan has received the IIT Bombay Institute Gold Medal in 2012 for being the most outstanding graduating student, a Graduate Research Award in Public Sector Aviation Issues from the Transportation Research Board's Airport Cooperative Research Program in 2016, and a best paper award in the USA/Europe Air Traffic Management Research and Development Seminar 2017.
+Yashovardhan has received the IIT Bombay Institute Gold Medal in 2012 for being the most outstanding graduating student, an ACRP Graduate Research Award in 2016, and a best paper award in the USA/Europe Air Traffic Management Research and Development Seminar 2017.

 Kanthasamy Chelliah Illinois Institute of Technology Ph.D.
 Candidate Chicago, IL.

-Email: kanthasamyc@gmail.com

-Kanthasamy Chelliah is a postdoctoral scientist at Argonne National Laboratory at Energy Systems Division.
+Email: kanthasamyc@gmail.com Kanthasamy Chelliah is a postdoctoral scientist at Argonne National Laboratory at Energy Systems Division.
 His research areas include computational acoustics, microphone array processing, and building energy conservation.
-He received his PhD (Aug 2016) from the dept. of mechanical, materials and aerospace engineering, Illinois Institute of Technology (IIT), Chicago, IL.
+He received his Ph.D.
+(Aug 2016) from the dept. of mechanical, materials and aerospace engineering, Illinois Institute of Technology (IIT), Chicago, IL.
 He was also working as a research assistant at the fluid dynamics research center of IIT dealing with the development and implementation of acoustic source localization techniques such as acoustic holography and beamforming from 2011-2016.
-His dissertation title is 'Leakage detection techniques using nearfield acoustic holography'.

-Prior to starting his PhD, he obtained his master degree in mechanical engineering from Indian Institute of Technology Madras, Chennai, India.
-His master's thesis dealt with the effect of vibrations on the characteristics of reacting flows.
+His dissertation title is "Leakage detection techniques using nearfield acoustic holography/" Prior to starting his Ph.D., Kanthasamy obtained his Master degree in mechanical engineering from Indian Institute of Technology Madras, Chennai, India.
+His Master's thesis dealt with the effect of vibrations on the characteristics of reacting flows.
 He graduated with his undergraduate degree in aerospace engineering from Anna University, India in 2008.
 He is currently a member of The Acoustical Society of America.
 He has published six papers in peer reviewed journals and 15 papers in the proceedings of various international conferences.

-Heng Chen

-University of Nebraska-Lincoln

-Assistant Professor

-Lincoln, NE

-Email: henq@unl.edu

-Heng Chen is an Assistant Professor of Supply Chain Management & Analytics in the College of Business Administration at the University of Nebraska-Lincoln.
+Heng Chen University of Nebraska-Lincoln Assistant Professor Lincoln, NE Email: heng@unl.edu Heng Chen is an Assistant Professor of Supply Chain Management & Analytics in the College of Business Administration at the University of Nebraska-Lincoln.
 He received his Ph.D. in Management Science from University of Massachusetts Amherst in 2016, his M.S. degree in Mathematics from University of Massachusetts Amherst in 2011, and his B.S. degree in Applied Mathematics from Huazhong University of Science and Technology, where he graduated with distinction in 2008.
 Heng's primary research interest is in air transportation, which involves analyses of large-scale air traffic data and their utilization through stochastic modeling and optimization.
 His secondary research interest involves newly arising supply chain management problems resulting from the use of unmanned aircraft systems (UAS) technology.

-His honors and awards include the Graduate Research Award from the Federal Aviation Administration, the INFORMS Transportation Science & Logistics Society Outstanding Paper in Air Transportation, the INFORMS Aviation Applications Section Best Student Presentation Award and the Outstanding Doctoral Student Researcher Award from the Isenberg School of Management.
+Heng's honors and awards include the FAA-funded ACRP Graduate Research Award, the INFORMS Transportation Science & Logistics Society Outstanding Paper in Air Transportation, the INFORMS Aviation Applications Section Best Student Presentation Award and the Outstanding Doctoral Student Researcher Award from the Isenberg School of Management.